jh3y/gulp-boilerplate/README.md

 The aim is to get you up and running with something in _gulp_ quickly

+## Known Issues
+Something is wrong with the layout and the comments and a couple other sections are incorrectly displayed

 ## Usage
 #### First
 Make sure you have `NPM` and `Gulp-Cli`